Aimcomlt/MpNS-Uploader/README.md

 # MpNS-Uploader

 A minimal decentralized name system for mapping human-readable names to IPFS hashes.
 Includes a Solidity smart contract deployed via Hardhat and a React frontend for uploading files and resolving names.
+Stands for Metaverse platform Naming System.

 ## Prerequisites
 - Node.js >= 16